Our Vision

 Research Ethics

-This project has received ethical approval from Northumbria University's [Ethics Committee Name].
+This project has received ethical approval from Northumbria University’s Ethics Online System.
 We are committed to conducting research ethically and responsibly:

-- We obtain appropriate consent from schools, parents/guardians, and students
+- We obtain appropriate consent from schools, parents/guardians, and young people

-- Student work is anonymized unless explicit permission is given for attribution
+- Young people's work is anonymised unless explicit permission is given for attribution

 - Data is stored securely and used only for stated research purposes